sambitdash/Rectangle.jl/README.md

 * `insert_rect!(ordered_rect_map, rect, value)` - Insert value associated with the `rect`.
 * `delete_rect!(ordered_rect_map, rect)` - Delete associated value for the `rect`.
 Returns the associated value.
+* `vline_xsection(rect, vlines)` - Given a Rectangle and a set of already sorted set of vertical lines ordered left to right, provides the indices that intersect the rectangle.
+* `hline_xsection(rect, hlines)` - Given a Rectangle and a set of a sorted set of horizontal lines ordered top to bottom, provides the indices that intersect the rectangle.

 ## Methods for 2-D Lines